AOx0/rrm/README.md

 	    pager        Set the paging software to use, like bat, more or less [alias: 'paging'] use-pager    Set if rwm should use more to display output [values: false, true, 0, 1] [alias: 'use-paging']

+You can bypass configured values with special flags.
+- `-—no-pager`: Disables the pager output display no matter what configurations says.
+Does not change the configuration’s value.
+-  `-—pager`: Enables the pager output display no matter what configurations says.
+Does not change the configuration’s value.

 <br/><br/>
 ## Install `steamcmd`